AgustinCarretero/demo/CourseNotes.md

 >> Lecture 25: Rename and Delete Files within git

 	# Create a new file, add and commit using express commit
 		$ mate example.txt
 		$ ls
 		$ git add example.txt
-	$ git commit -am
+		$ git commit -m "Adding example file"

 	# Rename the file within git, so that only committing the action is needed
 		$ git mv example.txt demo.txt
+		$ git status
 		$ git commit -m "Renaming to demo.txt"
 		$ git status

 	# Remove the file within git, so that only commiting the action is needed
 		$ git rm demo.txt
+		$ git status
 		$ git commit -m "Removing demo.txt"
 		$ git status

 	#The advantage of using git mv/rm for renaming/removing files against the bash native commands is that the changes are staged automatically by git, with the only need to commit any file change.

 >> Lecture 26: Managing Files Outside of Git

+	# Create and delete a file
+		$ touch myfile.txt

+	# Rename a tracked at the OS level using the bash command, making sure that it shows as a deletion for git
+		$ mv LICENSE.md LICENSE.txt
+		$ ls -l
+		$ git status

+	# Update the staging area to restore deleted files into it
+		$ git add -u
+		$ git status

+	# Include both additions and deletions to the staging area
+		$ git add -A
+		$ git status

+	# Commit all modifications
+		$ git commit -m "rename and add"

+	# Remove the create file at the OS level using the basch remove commands, making sure they have been untracked from git.
+		$ rm myfile.txt
+		$ git status

+	# Update the staging and commit the file removal
+		$ git add -u
+		$ git commit -m "removed myfile.txt"

 >> Lecture 27: Excluding Unwanted Files

+	# Create a file that will never be wanted to be part of the repository, and make sure it's untracked
+		$ notepad++ application.log
+		$ git status

+	# Create the file that will be used by git to know which files should never be part of the repository
+		$ notepad++ .gitignore

+	# Write into the gitignore file as may likes as wanted, either a specific  or a pattern like...
+		application.log
+		*.log
+		*.log?

+	# Save and close the editor, add and commit the gitignore file
+		$ git status
+		$ git add .gitignore
+		$ git commit -m "adding ingore file"
+		$ git status

+	# Remove the application.log file
+		$ rm appliction.log.

-#Section 4: BEYOND THE BASICS
+## Section 5: BEYOND THE BASICS

+>> Lecture 28: Advanced Overview
+>> Lecture 29: Comparing Differences

+	# Pull the commit history using the custom alias command we created
+		$ git hist

+	# Check the differences between any arbitriary pointer and the HEAD pointer, which is reserved for the last commit
+		$ git diff <anyPointer> HEAD

+	# Similar output would be by using the preconfigured difftool (p4merge)
+		$ git difftool <anyPointer> HEAD

+	# Edit the README file and add some changes, making sure there is some difference now, with both the command line and the default difftool
+		$ mate README.md
+		$ git diff
+		$ git difftool

+	# Check the variety of options including in the diff in-line command
+		$ git help diff

+>> Lecture 30: Branching and Merging Types
+>> Lecture 31: Special Markers
+>> Lecture 32: Simple Branching Example
+>> Lecture 33: Conflict Resolution
+>> Lecture 34: Marking Special Events with Tagging
+>> Lecture 35: Saving Work in Progress with Stashing
+>> Lecture 36: Time Travel with Reset and Reflog

+## Section 6: WELCOME TO GITHUB
+## Section 7: GITHUB AUTHENTICATION
+## Section 8: GITHUB REPOSITORY
+## Section 9: GITHUB REPOSITORY BRANCHES
+## Section 10: GITHUB TAGS AND RELEASES
+## Section 11: COMPARING DIFFERENCES
+## Section 12: SOCIAL CODING
+## Section 13: GITHUB ISSUES
+## Section 14: GITHUB GISTS
+## Section 15: GITHUB ORGANIZATION
+## Section 16: CONCLUSION
+## Section 17: BONUS: BACKGROUND AND EXTRA CONTENT
+## Section 18: BONUS: FULL WINDOWS INSTALLATION
+## Section 19: BONUS: FULL MAC OS X INSTALLATION
+## Section 20: SPECIAL OFFERS